lizmat/articles/5to6-phasers.md

     use constant DEBUG => $ENV{DEBUG} // 0;

     # Perl 6
-    my constant foo = %*ENV<DEBUG> // 0;
+    my constant DEBUG = %*ENV<DEBUG> // 0;

 The best equivalent in Perl 6 is probably using an `INIT` phaser:

     # Perl 6
     INIT my \DEBUG = %*ENV<DEBUG> // 0;  # sigilless variable bound to value

+As in Perl 5, the `INIT` phaser is run just before execution starts.
 Of course, you can use this behaviour of Perl 6 with regards to  module pre-compilation as a feature:

     # Perl 6